Reinforcement Learning for Photonic Component Design

 In this paper, we show that we can successfully overcome the challenge of achieving optimal device performance by inventing a new approach: fab-in-the-loop reinforcement learning.
 This approach incorporates feedback from measurements of prior fabricated designs to produce new, improved designs using reinforcement learning.
 We demonstrate that by applying fab-in-the-loop reinforcement learning to photonic component design, we are able to produce components with better performance than we are able to produce using traditional design methods.
 These best performing designs are largely unintuitive and would be unlikely to be suggested by an expert designer.
 Without detailed knowledge of the fabrication deviations, it would be fortuitous if human-generated design would outperform our best performing designs.

 Our approach is also efficient.
-To obtain a new dataset using fab-in-the-loop takes approximately one week with our in-house fabrication and measurement capabilities.
-If the data contained on one chip were to be obtained using traditional simulation approaches and available simulation hardware, it would take approximately two years using 3D FDTD on a server equipped with dual Intel Xeon Gold 5118 processors without accounting for fabrication effects.
-Using RL to generate improved devices is therefore only possible with our fab-in-the-loop technique.
+To obtain a new dataset using fab-in-the-loop takes approximately one week with our in-house fabrication and measurement capabilities: Training and running the fab-in-the loop RL algorithm takes a day on an older Mac laptop with an 8-core Intel i9 processor.
+Fabrication of the new chip takes 1.5 days.
+Automated measurement takes 3 days.
+If the data contained on one chip were to be obtained using traditional simulation approaches and available simulation hardware, it would take approximately 2 years using 3D Finite-Difference Time-Domain (FDTD) simulations on a server equipped with dual Intel Xeon Gold 5118 processors and 96 GB of RAM without accounting for fabrication effects.
+Using RL to generate improved devices is, therefore, only possible with our fab-in-the-loop technique Fig. \ref{traditional_vs_fab_in_loop}.

 To demonstrate the power of our technique, we apply fab-in-the-loop RL to grating coupler design.
 Optical coupling to and from an integrated photonic circuit with low loss and high bandwidth is critical for many applications.
 Grating couplers are a convenient method to achieve this as they allow for the rapid testing of photonic devices.